 Education

-B.S. in Computer Science Engineering – University of Toledo, May 2018
+B.S. in Computer Science Engineering – University of Toledo

 Hobbies

-I am deeply interested in automotive engineering and hands-on problem solving, with a focus on restoring, modifying, and optimizing vehicles from various eras.
-My experience includes electrical diagnostics, engine refreshes, bodywork, and custom fabrication, as well as participating in autocross competitions.
-Outside of automotive projects, I enjoy hiking, exploring new cultures and cuisines, photography, and swimming.
-These activities reflect my commitment to continuous learning, and creative exploration.
-Please find some of the projects I've done in the past below.
+I am interested in automotive engineering and hands-on problem solving, with a focus on restoring, modifying, and optimizing vehicles from various eras.
+My experience includes electrical diagnostics, engine refreshes, some bodywork, as well as participating in autocross competitions.
+Please find some of the projects I've done in the past below:

 Porsche 944 Restoration